Qualities

 Have you heard of the phrase ‘Everywhere Adjustable?’
 What is the precise meaning of these words?
 Would you be able to adjust or make do with circumstances or events that do not go your way?
 How would you react?
 Would you able to adapt to the situation or would you blame someone else?
 Or, would you simply just give up on the whole thing?
 Would you be an adjustable person or an adaptable person for conflict-free, peaceful living?

-Param Pujya Dadashri says to adjust is religion.
+Param Pujya Dada Bhagwan says, to adjust is religion.
 The real world experiences that He shared with us illustrate this beautifully.
-In this world, He would preach that we have to make adjustments to balance things out by adding or subtracting.
+He would preach that in this world, we have to make adjustments to balance things out by adding or subtracting.
 Where there is a minus, He would plus it and where there was a minus He would plus it.
-For instance, if someone was to tell Him that His words did not make sense, He would simple reply, “You are correct.”
+For instance, if someone was to tell Him that His words did not make sense, He would simply reply, “You are correct.”
 He would immediately make an adjustment.

-Let us discover the precise meaning of ‘Everywhere Adjustable’ by reading how Param Pujya Dadashri, the Gnani Purush or enlightened spiritual master, applied these words in His daily life.
+Let us discover the precise meaning of ‘Everywhere Adjustable’ by reading how Param Pujya Dada Bhagwan, the Gnani Purush or the enlightened spiritual Master, applied these words in His daily life.
 Here are a few of His life experiences.

-Param Pujya Dadashri was often served tea without sugar.
-On those occasions, He would not say anything.
-So people would tell Him, "If you don't say anything, your wife [Hiraba] will become careless in these matters."
+Many a times there would be no sugar in the tea, on those occasions too Param Pujya Dada Bhagwan would not say anything.
+So people say, “If you do this, then everything in the home will become spoiled.”
 He would respond by saying to wait and see what happens the next day.
 The following day Hiraba would ask Him, “Yesterday, there was no sugar in the tea.
 Why didn’t You say something to me?”
 He would reply, "Why do I need to tell you?
 You will know it when you taste it yourself.
-If you do not drink tea, then I would tell you.
+If you did not drink tea, then I would tell you.
 You drink it too, so is there any need for me to tell you?"

-The role of being thrifty, frugal, generous and completely adjustable all at the same time
+The role of being meticulous, frugal, generous and completely adjustable all at the same time

 Param Pujya Dadashri had an exceptional array of qualities.
-He was thrifty, frugal, generous and completely adjustable all at the same time.
+He was meticulous, frugal, generous and completely adjustable all at the same time.
 He was generous when it came to others, yet frugal when it came to Himself.
 He was economical when it came to preaching.
-People noticed that He practiced thriftiness too.
 His economy was adjustable and of the highest kind.
 He even economized when using water.
-He was the embodiment of naturalness and spontaneity.
+He was an embodiment of straight forwardness and spontaneity.

 ×